3dcitydb/3dcitydb-docs/source/3dcitydb/docker.rst

     docker login container-registry.oracle.com

-5. Clone the 3DCityDB repository and navigate to the ``orcle`` folder in the
+5. Clone the 3DCityDB repository and navigate to the ``oracle`` folder in the
    repo:

   .. code-block:: bash